fybrik/fybrik/samples/multicluster-argocd/README.md

 EOF
 ```

-### Manual refresh `blueprints-kind-kind` application
+### Manual refresh `blueprints-remote` application

 Due to an [open issue](https://github.com/argoproj/argo-cd/issues/10329) in Argo CD a manual refresh needs to be done for the blueprint application to fetch the latest changes from Git repo.
 It can be done by pressing the `Applications` bottom on the left bar in the Argo CD GUI.
-Then, enter the `blueprints-kind-kind` and press the Refresh bottom on the top of the page.
+Then, enter the `blueprints-remote` and press the Refresh bottom on the top of the page.

 Then Run the following command to wait until the FybrikApplication is ready